 PARASOL is a multicenter prospective observational (non-interventional) study w/o follow-up

 Regensburg University Hospital (Prof. Dr. Bernhard Banas); Medical University Vienna (Prof. Dr. Georg Böhmig); Institute for Clinical and Experimental Medicine Prague (Prof. MUDr.
 Ondřej Viklický, CSc.); Centre Hospitalier Universitaire Grenoble Alpes (Prof. Dr. Lionel Rostaing); Bellvitge University Hospital Barcelona (Dr. Oriol Bestard)

 Urine samples from renal allograft patients ≥14 days after transplantation

 Routine kidney biopsy

 Metabolomics studies make it possible to analyze the entire metabolite spectrum (metabolome) to detect rising and falling concentrations of endogenous substances and associate them with pathological processes.
 Previous results from the UMBRELLA study, which was performed in collaboration with Bernhard Banas and co-workers from the Department of Nephrology at the University Hospital Regensburg, showed that it is possible to diagnose acute renal allograft rejection from urine using alanine, citrate, lactate, and urea normalized to urine creatinine.
-This metabolic constellation is further validated in the PARASOL study in a pan-European multicentre study.
-The diagnostic accuracy for the metabolic constellations will be determined based on their AUC value, sensitivity, and specificity depending on the cut-off value.
+This metabolite constellation is further validated in the PARASOL study in a pan-European multicentre study.
+The diagnostic accuracy for the metabolite constellations will be determined based on their AUC value, sensitivity, and specificity depending on the cut-off value.